What are the Unique Features of Motorcycle Accidents?

-Many Americans enjoy riding the highways on a motorcycle.
-Tragically, in accidents involving motorcycles the rider is often thrown from the bike resulting in devastating injuries.
-The same wreck that might only cause relatively minor injuries to a passenger in a car can cause life-altering or fatal injuries to a motorcycle rider.
-In fact, according to the National Highway Traffic Safety Administration (NHTSA), the rate of fatalities per vehicle miles traveled is nearly 28 times higher for motorcyclists when compared to passenger car occupants.
+Many Americans enjoy riding on a motorcycle.
+Tragically, in accidents involving motorcycles, the rider is often thrown from the bike, resulting in devastating injuries.
+The same wreck that might cause only relatively minor injuries to a passenger in a car can cause life-altering or fatal injuries to a motorcycle rider.
+According to the National Highway Traffic Safety Administration (NHTSA), the rate of fatalities per vehicle miles traveled is nearly 28 times higher for motorcyclists when compared to passenger car occupants.
 Non-fatal injuries can include dislocated bones or limbs, abrasions, spinal injuries, and even paralysis.
-Attorneys at Hodges Trial Lawyers have represented many clients involved in motor vehicle accidents and we understand how to litigate these cases.

 Common Causes of Motorcycle Accidents

 Alabama has specific laws regarding motorcycle safety.
 All motorcyclists and their passengers are required to wear a helmet regardless of age.
 A motorcycle endorsement on your license is necessary for riders age 16 and older.
 To get the motorcycle endorsement, you must pass a written test or complete a motorcycle safety course.
 However, no matter how defensively you drive, it is impossible to have complete control over your driving environment.
 Many motorcycle accidents are the result of driver error, including the following:

 - Failure to see a motorcycle when making turns.
 Left turns are especially dangerous because motorcycles often get caught in the blind spot, leading to a head-on collision.

 - Failure to notice the motorcycle when changing lanes.
 This is a blind spot accident that can be avoided.